mountainMath/doodles/content/posts/2018-10-16-naked-buildings-map.markdown

 <iframe src="/widgets/m4.html" style="width: 100%; height: 700px; border:0;" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+Again, you can also [view this map fullscreen](/maps/m4.html).
 The advantage of grabbing the data form OSM is that this immediately generalizes to everywhere where we have OSM building data.

 As always, the code for this post is [on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2018-10-16-naked-buildings-map.Rmarkdown).
 If you want maps for other cities in Canada or elsewhere in the world, just grab the code and modify it to your liking.